People Of Nepal Race And Ethnicity

-Although the Indo-Nepalese migrants were latecomers to Nepal compared to the migrants from the north, they have come to dominate the country not just in numbers, but also in society, politics, and economy.
-They managed to achieve early dominance over the native and the northern migrant populations, primarily because of the superior formal educational system that was brought with them.
+Although the Indo-Nepalese migrants were latecomers to Nepal compared to the migrants from the north, they have come to dominate the country not just in numbers but also in society, politics, and economy.
+They managed to achieve early dominance over the native and the northern migrant populations, primarily because of the superior formal educational system they brought with them.
 Their overall domination has had tremendous significance regarding ethnic, bureaucratic, and political power structure.

-In the case of the first two groups, the direction of their migration and Nepal’s landscapes appeared to have led to their vertical distribution; most ethnic groups were found at particular altitudes.
-The first group, comprising those of Indo-Nepalese origin, inhabited the more fertile lower hills, river valleys, and Tarai plains.
-The second dominant group consisted of communities of Tibeto-Mongol origin, occupies the higher elevations from the east to the west.
+In the first two groups, the direction of their migration and Nepal’s landscapes appeared to have led to their vertical distribution; most ethnic groups were found at particular altitudes.
+The first group, comprising Indo-Nepalese origin, inhabited the more fertile lower hills, river valleys, and Tarai plains.
+The second dominant group consisted of Tibeto-Mongol origin communities, occupying the higher elevations from the east to the west.
 The third and much smaller group comprised some tribal communities, such as the Tharus and the Dhimals of the Tarai; they may be remnants of indigenous communities whose habitation predates the advent of Indo-Nepalese and Tibeto-Mongol elements.